We’re here for you Austin

 At the beginning of each month, you’ll receive your monthly Google Fiber bill in your email inbox.
-Ten days later, your credit card or debit card (depending on which payment method you’ve selected) will be automatically charged for the next month’s service.
+Ten days later, your credit card or debit card (depending on which payment method you’ve selected) will be automatically charged for that month’s service.

-You can use a credit or debit card to pay for your Google Fiber bill.
-In addition to regular credit cards, we accept debit cards and prepaid debit cards with a Visa®, AmEx®, Discover®, or MasterCard® logo.
-We do not currently accept cash, automatic bank withdrawal or checks.
+To pay your Fiber bill, we accept credit and debit cards with a Visa®, American Express®, Discover®, or MasterCard® logo, or automatic bank account withdrawal.
+We do not accept cash or checks.

 No. We will email you an electronic copy of your bill at the beginning of each month.

 We have the credit card on file that you used to sign up and will bill that credit card by default.
-You may update or change the payment card at any time in your My Fiber account.
+You may update or change your payment method at any time by signing into your account on the Fiber website.

 This depends on which Google Fiber package you choose.
-Here is an overview of all of our plans and pricing.
 When you sign-up for your plan, you’ll be able to see a full summary of your costs.
 These plans are subject to taxes and fees, which will vary based on your state and county.